Ryan Jeffers Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.
+- The Orioles pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Orioles' 4.29 team ERA ranks 18th across all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.30).

-- The Orioles rank 19th in baseball in home runs given up (95 total, 1.2 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs allowed (99 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 17th of the season.
-He is 8-3 with a 4.50 ERA and 77 strikeouts in 88 2/3 innings pitched.
+- Irvin (1-3 with a 7.18 ERA and 27 strikeouts in 26 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.

-- His last appearance was on Saturday against the Seattle Mariners, when the right-hander tossed seven innings, surrendering three earned runs while allowing five hits.
+- The left-hander's last time out came on Monday against the Cincinnati Reds, when he tossed three innings, surrendering one earned run while allowing three hits.

+- The 29-year-old has a 7.18 ERA and 9.2 strikeouts per nine innings across eight games this season, while allowing a batting average of .309 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.